iljapanic/panic-bachelor/markdown/sections/8-references.md

 Benyon, D. (2001).
 The new HCI? navigation of information space.
 Knowledge-Based Systems, 14(8), 425–430.

+Burford, S. (2011).
+Complexity and the practice of web information architecture.
+Journal of the American Society for Information Science and Technology, 62(10), 2024–2037.

 Choo, C. W. (2002).
 A Process Model of Information Management.
 In *Information Management For The Intelligent Organization: The Art Of Scanning The Environment (3rd ed.)*.
 Medford, NJ: Information Today.

 Cooley, M. (2000).
 Human-Centered Design.
 In *Information Design*.
 Cambridge, Massachusetts: The MIT Press.